Castrol x Tickford Relationship

 Thomas stays busy off the race track, studying for a Bachelor of Mechanical Engineering at university, as well as running his own simulator driver training experience business in Melbourne.

-Cameron Waters is in his fourth year with Tickford Racing and a star in the Supercars Championship.
+Cameron Waters is now a Tickford Racing veteran and a star in the Supercars Championship.

-Waters, who is 24 years old, has proved he is a champion in the making after taking to the top step of the podium at the Sandown 500 in 2017, before announcing his intentions as he charged to second place in the 2020 and 2021 Bathurst 1000s.
+Waters has proved he is a champion in the making after taking to the top step of the podium at the Sandown 500 in 2017, before announcing his intentions as he charged to second place in the 2020 and 2021 Bathurst 1000s.

 The Victorian was just 17 years-of-age when he debuted at Bathurst, becoming the youngest ever driver to start the Bathurst 1000.
 He made history as well that year when he became the youngest Australian Formula Ford champion.

 Waters was able to skyrocket through the junior tiers, with a single season in Super2 before being called up as Jack Perkins’ co-driver at Tickford Racing during their endurance campaign in 2014.

 The very next year, Waters then filled in for now team-mate Chaz Mostert, who was sidelined due to a horrific accident at Bathurst.

 Waters is regarded as one of the best talents in Australian motorsport, and you'll never have to look too far down the lap charts to find his name..

 James Courtney is a decorated driver, a Supercars champion and recognised internationally for his skills as a karter.